timothyrusso/SuperImage-wiki/Privacy-policy.md

+We take privacy seriously.
 This app doesn't collect any data